aibolem/RAMDanceToolkitwiki/RAM-API-Reference-MotionExtractor.md

 #ramMotionExtractor

-ramMotionExtractor supports your selecting actor's node.
+ramMotionExtractor allows you to select an actor's nodes.

-##Implement
+##Implementation
-In implement, you should have instance in your scene class, and call **3 methods**.
+To implement the ramMotionExtractor, you need an motionExtractor instance in your scene class.
+From there, you need to call **3 methods**.

-The following is an extract from **example-ramMotionExtractor**.
+The following is an sample from **example-ramMotionExtractor**.
 ~~~
 void ramMotionExtractorExampleScene::setupControlPanel(){